 Generally speaking, electrical panels need to be replaced every 25 to 40 years.
 Therefore, if you’re living in an older home, there’s a higher likelihood that you’ll need to replace your breaker panel.

-A good way to tell if your electrical panel is too old and needs to be updated is if your home doesn’t actually have an electrical panel at all, but instead has a fuse box.
+A good way to tell if your electrical panel is too old and needs to be updated is if your home doesn’t have an electrical panel at all, but instead has a fuse box.
 Fuse boxes are especially common in old homes and pre-war apartments, and typically don’t meet modern safety standards.
 Fuses are also far less convenient than circuit breaker panels; when a fuse blows, it needs to be completely replaced.
 On electrical panels, when a circuit switches off, you can just flip the breaker to turn it back on.

 2. Scorch Marks or Other Physical Signs of Damage

 When you look at your electrical panel, do you see scorch marks, smoke, or any other signs of physical damage?
 If the answer is yes, this could be a sign of melted or damaged wires, which is a significant concern: a melted wire could send your entire house up into flames.
 As a homeowner, you have a responsibility to keep an eye out for such physical signs and to take action if you see them.
 If you do see such signs, unplug your devices and disconnect your power before calling an electrician.